peterwgeorge/Coinbase-Websocket/README.md

   ```
 - Note the name of your secret in AWS as you'll need it in the next step

-4. Update the secret name in `SecretsProvider.cs`:
+4. Update the secret name in `appsettings.json`:
-- Locate the `secretName` variable in the file
+- Locate the `appsettings.json` file
-- Change it to match the name of your secret in AWS Secrets Manager
+- Modify it to match the name of your secret in AWS Secrets Manager and AWS region

 5. Restore NuGet packages:
    ```